 “Not you,” the one with the eye-patch replied.
 “The one she’s actually having sex with—Victor!”

-The skinny blonde one stood up, straightened out his hat and aviator sunglasses and picked up the sawed-off shotgun that still lied on the floor saying, “We woulda popped him too if it wasn’t for you knocking me with the front door!”
+The skinny blonde one stood up, straightened out his hat and aviator sunglasses, then picked up the sawed-off shotgun that still lied on the floor, saying, “We woulda popped him too if it wasn’t for you knocking me with the front door!”

 “I’m sorry!”
 Chad pleaded.
 “Please don’t kill me!”

 “Quiet, kid.
 We ain’t gonna kill ya,” said the one with the eye-patch.
 “But my colleague is right when he says you owe us for that little blunder.
 You and your girlfriend are going to take a ride with us, help us find Victor.
 And then, if the four of us still can’t find him, then I’ll kill you.”

 The two armed Pizza Guys led Chad and Melony outside the house and down the stairs where the old box civic and Mazda 3 sat along with Melony’s parents new Navigator SUV in the front driveway.